we45/DVFaaS-Damn-Vulnerable-Functions-as-a-Service/README.md

 # DVFaaS - Damn Vulnerable Functions as a Service

-> A Project that you can deploy and run a bunch of 'orribly insecure functions on AWS Lambda
+> A DHIY (Deploy and Hack It Yourself) Project that you can deploy and run a bunch of 'orribly insecure functions on AWS Lambda

 ### Objective and Audiences

+* We at we45 do a lot of training around Serverless Security, Cloud and security of modern web stacks.
+* We strongly believe that there's a great need for developers, architects, DevOps and Security Personnel to learn and understand about the risks with these modern components
+* This project is a culmination of our training efforts in developing intentionally vulnerable Serverless apps (FaaS) that we have decided to open out to the community at large

 This project is great for you, if:
 * You want to learn about security flaws with serverless apps, specifically FaaS implementations.